 You can check those same tools to get a better idea of how these orgs use donations.
 Your dollars will make the greatest impact with places that spend most of their money on the cause itself vs. overhead, fundraising, and big exec salaries.

 Exact names.
 Many nonprofits come in pairs.
 Think: the Sierra Club and the Sierra Club Foundation.
 Donations to the charity (Sierra Club Foundation) are tax-deductible, while direct gifts to the main organization typically aren’t.

 If you plan on deducting your donations from your tax bill, make sure the org you give to is registered as a 501(c)(3) nonprofit.
 (The IRS has a free search tool.)
-Thanks to the CARES Act – aka the stimulus relief bill from March 2020 – you can deduct donations to qualified charities up to $300, even if you don’t itemize your tax deductions and take the standard instead.
-So hang on to your receipts.
+And once you’ve made your donation, keep your receipt somewhere safe until next tax season.

 Heads up: you probably can’t deduct any money you gave via crowdfunding sites like GoFundMe and Kickstarter.
 The IRS labels most contributions on those sites as gifts, not charitable donations.

 Watch out for red flags.
 The safest way to make a donation is with your credit card on a secure website.
 Requests for wire transfers, prepaid debit cards, or gift cards probably aren’t legit.
 And be extra careful about responding to unsolicited calls, texts, or emails for donations.

 Giving smarter means knowing your money will be put to good use.
 Donating to tax-exempt orgs and keeping your receipts can do good for your tax bill, too.

 Say ‘hi’ to our weekly newsletter.
 Every Friday, we break down the news and info you need to make smarter money decisions.